 Section 1.
 Amending the Rules.

 The Rules shall only be amended or repealed by resolution which has been on the calendar at least one legislative day, and adopted by 3/4's of the membership of the House, except that minor technical amendments may be made by a majority vote of the members present and voting.
 "Minor technical amendments" shall mean correction of typographical errors or omissions.
-The Interim House Rules shall become Permanent House Rules within 60 calendar days unless acted upon pursuant to Rule XVI, Section 1.
+The Interim House Rules shall become Permanent House Rules 60 calendar days after adoption unless amended pursuant to this Section.

 Section 2.
 Construction and Interpretation.

 Rules shall be construed according to their plain meaning.
-In the event that any ambiguity or conflict should arise regarding these Rules, or in the event that these Rules do not address a question or situation which may arise, then such controversy shall first be resolved according to the rules and principles set forth in Mason's Manual of Legislative Procedure, 2000 Edition (Mason's).
-In the event that any ambiguity, conflict, question or situation should not be resolve by referencing Mason's, then the second source of authority shall be Robert's Rules of Order Newly Revised, 10th Edition (RNOR).
+In the event that any ambiguity or conflict should arise regarding these Rules, or in the event that these Rules do not address a question or situation which may arise, then such controversy shall first be resolved according to the rules and principles set forth in Mason's Manual of Legislative Procedure, 2010 Edition (Mason's).
+In the event that any ambiguity, conflict, question or situation should not be resolve by referencing Mason's, then the second source of authority shall be Robert's Rules of Order Newly Revised, 10th Edition (RNOR)

-HOUSE RULES
+HOUSE RULES APPENDIX A